 - The selected and last used Profile (Profile: Rodby).
 The button opens the Profile Manager (see image 3).

 - Status Area (here empty) displays status from one of the programs.

-- One to four Programs for easy access: (Program 7, Program 2, Program 9 and Program 3) that the current user (Rodby) has selected in the Profile Manager (button “Profile: Rodby” top left).
+- One to three Programs for easy access: (Program 1, Program 2 and Program 3) that the current Profile (Rodby) has selected in the Profile Manage.
 In image 1 none of the programs is activated.
-In image 2 Program 7 is activated and the Status Area displays the current data for the Program 7 (here not started yet).
+In image 2 Program 1 is activated and the Status Area displays the current data for the Program 1 (here not started yet).

 - The Heart button is disabled, showing that no pulse band is currently connected.